How To Qualify For The BC Sales Tax Credit

 - Your family’s adjusted net income was $25,500 or more, and you had a spouse or common-law partner on December 31 of the tax year.

 - You spent more than six months in prison (or a similar institution) during the tax year.

 Note that you may not claim this credit on a return for a person who died during the tax year.

-Can I claim the BC sales tax credit?
+How to claim the BC sales tax credit

 If you’re eligible, you may claim the credit through the British Columbia Credits form (BC479) when you file your T1 Income Tax Return.
 You can claim the BC sales tax credit within three years after the end of the tax year.